 Every part of the country has its own distinctive dishes and specialties, including sandwiches.
 But regardless of where an operator calls home, regional favorites like the Louisiana po’ boy, Philly cheesesteak or classic New York Reuben can be easily modified to create a unique menu item.
 Operators can also capitalize on the increasingly popular BBQ trend by introducing pulled pork, burnt end or brisket sandwiches to menus with a variety of regional sauces, such as tangy Carolina style or sweet Kansas City style.

 There’s high consumer demand for international cuisine.
 Adding ethnically inspired sauces and aiolis is probably the easiest way to capitalize on this trend.
 But operators could also consider adapting sandwiches from other cultures, such as shawarma, the Cubano, Mexican cemitas or the Vietnamese banh mi.
 Limited-time offers (LTOs) are a great way to test new global flavor and also have a positive effect on sandwich sales overall.

 Operators can meet the rising demand for healthier options by offering sandwiches or wraps that feature fresh Sysco produce.
 Grilling, pan-frying or roasting veggies such as Sysco Imperial Zucchini, Eggplant or Portabella Mushrooms gives diners the taste and satisfying bite theyre looking for with none of the guilt.
 Cauliflower and asparagus are also finding their ways onto sandwich menus in creative, delicious ways.
 And seasonal veggies are a perfect way to create special LTOs and keep menus fresh throughout the year.

-To find out ways that you can up your sandwich game, contact your marketing associate today!
+To find out ways that you can up your sandwich game, contact your Sales Consultant today!